florianfranz/topo_chronia/README.md

 The final phase consists of interpolating a raster from the clean nodes layer.
-We use the QGIS Triangulated Network (TIN) as it is the best open-source method to render topography and estimate oceans volumes (Franziskakis et al., in prep).
+We use the QGIS Triangulated Network (TIN) as it is the best open-source method to render topography and estimate oceans volumes (Franziskakis et al., submitted).

 This last phase is also divided into the following steps: